Apple jumps into digital textbooks fray

-The consumer electronics giant has been working on digital textbooks with publishers Pearson PLC (PSON.L), McGraw-Hill MHP.N and Houghton Mifflin Harcourt, a trio responsible for 90 percent of textbooks sold in the United States.
+The consumer electronics giant has been working on digital textbooks with publishers Pearson PLC, McGraw-Hill and Houghton Mifflin Harcourt, a trio responsible for 90 percent of textbooks sold in the United States.

 At an event at New York's Guggenheim Museum, Apple marketing chief Phil Schiller introduced tools to craft digital textbooks and demonstrated how authors and even teachers can create books for students.